rapidsai/deployment/source/platforms/brev-dev.md

 Simply click on the link or copy and paste the URL into your web browser's address bar to access the Jupyter Notebook interface directly.

-2. Share the Service:
+3. Share the Service:
 If you want to share access to this service with others, you can click on the "Share a Service" button.

 You can also manage access by clicking "Edit Access" to control who has the ability to use this service.

-3. Check that your notebook has GPU Capabilities
+# Section 3.
+Check that your notebook has GPU Capabilities

 ![Alt Text](/_static/images/platforms/brev/brev6.png)

-4. Test RAPIDS
+# Section 4.
+Test RAPIDS

 ![Alt Text](/_static/images/platforms/brev/brev7.png)